Why Support Us?

 Your support will help us work toward our goal of all Californians having the housing, income, supportive services, food security, and health care they need to live with dignity.

-- Continued to fight for the civil rights of unhoused persons in San Luis Obispo and Santa Rosa;
+- Continued Civil Rights Advocacy: Fought for the rights of unhoused individuals in San Francisco, San Luis Obispo, and Santa Rosa;

-- Continued to train attorneys and advocates, issue educational materials and newsletters, and coordinate statewide advocates calls in inclusive development and public benefits practice areas.
+- Training the Next Generation of Public Interest Lawyers: Trained and mentored attorneys and advocates, issued educational materials and newsletters, and coordinated statewide advocates calls in inclusive development and public benefits practice areas.